 History of the League of Women Voters

-LWV Yolo County is also celebrating its inaugural year this year.
-We’re proud to join a legacy that for a century has been nonpartisan, grass roots and believes voters play a critical role in democracy.
+One hundred five years after the League’s founding, the LWV of Yolo County begins our inaugural year.
+LWVYC is proud to join a legacy that for over a century has been both nonpartisan and grassroots and believes in the critical role well-informed voters play in democracy.

-LWV operates at the local, state, and national level, with over 1,000 local and 50 state leagues, and one territory league in the U.S. Virgin Islands.
-Click the links below for access to the CA State League, and the US National League.
+LWVYC is one of over 60 California state league chapters.
+LWV operates at the local, state, and national levels, with over 1,000 local and 50 state leagues.
+To learn more about the CA State League and the US National League, visit these websites:

 The League worked with President Franklin Roosevelt to establish the United Nations and to ensure U.S. participation.
 One of the first organizations officially recognized by the UN as a non-governmental organization (NGO), the League still maintains official observer status today.